 - R v C Armed robberies and stabbing in a nightclub.

 - R v B Blackmail, false imprisonment.

 - R v D Robbery.

 - R v M Rape.

 - R v A Karate kick with studded boot to face in National League game.

-In addition to crime, before his sabbatical, Marcus had appeared in First-Tier Tax Tribunal (VAT) where he successfully represented an Appellant against HMRC.
-This took over 4 years from initial instruction to conclusion, spanning three separate hearings.
+In addition to crime, Marcus has appeared in the First-Tier Tax Tribunal (VAT) where he successfully represented an Appellant against HMRC in proceedings which lasted 4 years.

-Marcus has also advised in public law proceedings, including judicial reviews proceedings on prison law.
+Marcus has also advised in public law cases, including judicial reviews proceedings on prison law.
 He has appeared in the Chancery Division of the High Court leading a case bringing contempt of court proceedings.
-Cases in the years preceding his sabbatical include:

 - R (on the application of Y) v Secretary of State for Justice and the Parole Board Concerning prison law and domestic and European jurisprudence on recall of prisoners.

 - S v S Committal hearing in relation to contempt of court (Chancery Division of the High Court) and R v S Condemnation proceedings